How to Install a Power Inverter in a Camper

 The last method to install an inverter involves using a 30-amp receptacle on the outer end of your RV and connecting it to the output of the power inverter.
-When utilizing inverter power, unplug the RV from shore power and plug the cable into the 30-amp socket.
+Unplug the RV from shore power and plug the cable into the 30-amp socket when utilizing inverter power.

 Since a converter and inverter shouldn’t operate simultaneously, you can install a breaker to flip between the two sources.

 Ground the Inverter

 The final step in RV inverter installation involves connecting a 12v ground cable to a suitable ground connection.
 It can be the RV’s chassis rail or any other connection in good condition.

 Safety Tips Campers Must Follow During Inverter Installation

 Regardless of the method you use, you need to follow these tips to keep the installation process safe.

 - Make sure that the inverter and converter don’t run at the same time.
 The simultaneous connection will result in the current pulling out of the battery bank through the inverter and pushing back into the battery with the help of the converter charger.
 Each trip the current makes in this loop will waste some power in heat and drain the batteries even if no load is connected.
 As a result, the inverter will turn off due to low voltage.

 - Ensure no generator or shore power is linked to the inverter’s output before you begin the installation process.